manasakajjayam30/UPI-Fraud-Detection-using-Machine-Learning/README.md

 The main Python script, `UPI.py`, likely contains the implementation of the machine learning model.
 You might find code for:

-- Data loading and preprocessing
+- Data loading and preprocessing (you'll need to include steps to extract the data from `upi.7z`)
 - Feature engineering
 - Model selection and training
 - Model evaluation